White Sox vs. Rangers Player Props Betting Odds

-Bookmakers have listed player props for Marcus Semien, Andrew Vaughn and others when the Texas Rangers visit the Chicago White Sox at Guaranteed Rate Field on Monday at 8:10 PM ET.
+Player prop bet options for Marcus Semien, Andrew Vaughn and others are listed when the Texas Rangers visit the Chicago White Sox at Guaranteed Rate Field on Tuesday at 8:10 PM ET.

 Bet on this matchup or its props with BetMGM!